benlund/roc/README.md

     end
     tally['lemons'] #=> '5'  # values are always strings
     tally.to_hash #=> {'oranges' => '2', 'lemons' => '5'}

+    ## ROC::Lock ##

+    lock = Store.init_lock('write_lock')
+    # wait until we get the lock
+    lock.when_locked(Time.now + 10, 10) do # lock expires in 10 seconds, poll every 10 milliseconds untill we get the lock
+      ## do stuff
+    end # lock removed automatically

+    # create the lock if it's not already locked, but it's ok to do stuff if someone else has the lock
+    lock.locking_if_necessary(Time.now + 10) do # expire the lock in 10 seconds if we get it, but no need to poll since we'll go ahead anyway
+      ## do stuff
+    end # lock removed only if we got it

 See test/*.rb for many more examples